heavyblotto/memorativa/docs/memorativa-design.md

 |  **11th: The House of Friendship**       |  Groups                   |
 |  **12th: The House of the Unconscious**  |  Hidden matters           |

-## Example encoding of a percept to concept using the percept-triplet method
+## Example encoding of an input using the percept-triplet method

 In this example, the Memorativa percept-triplet method is used to conceptualize an input.
 The output is a Planet expressed in a Sign manifested in a House.